I was born in 1965, child #11 in a brood of a baker’s dozen. Seven sisters and five brothers join me in this bunch.

 “Late Bloomer and Slow Learner” was officially launched with the first post on June 16, 2016.

-Darcy and I became grandparents to little Leo in March of 2015.
-What a wonderful little teacher he is!
+Darcy and I became grandparents to Leo in March of 2015 and Aaron in August of 2017.
+What wonderful little teachers they are!

 A slow learner in life, I do have some formal education.
 I graduated from high school in 1983, got an undergraduate degree (B.A. in Social Science) in 1987, and a master’s degree (M.A. in Guidance and Counseling) in 2000.